Koi wa Ina Mono Myōna Mono: Plot

 Koi wa Ina Mono Myōna Mono actually starts while Tamura is in high school, when he encounters another boy, Narumi Seiwa, who he immediately recognizes from his foreseeing dream.
 He promptly passes out after seeing Seiwa from the stress of meeting the guy he knows he will end up sleeping with, which will confirm that he is a homosexual.

 Tamura attempts to avoid Seiwa at all costs, since he is already strongly attracted to him against his will because of the numerous times he has had the foreseeing dream of sleeping with Seiwa.
 Seiwa's touch is enough for Tamura to get aroused.
 Seiwa is further confused from Tamura's reactions and adverse avoidance of him.

 Tamura's avoidance of Seiwa irritates the other boy, who wants to know why he seemingly hates him.
-The end result is that Seiwa follows Tamura around school wanting an explanation, making it hard for Tamura to control his feelings for Seiwa.
+The result is that Seiwa follows Tamura around school wanting an explanation, making it hard for Tamura to control his feelings for Seiwa.

 Eventually after such a long time of trying to avoid his "fate" and Seiwa's growing affection for him, Tamura finally gives up and sleeps with Seiwa after only knowing him for a few weeks, because of the stress it has caused him from his own stubbornness, and Seiwa's inability to give up liking him.
 However, the real reason he sleeps with Seiwa is because he finally admits that he does love Seiwa.
 The two become lovers and life partners afterwards.

 When last seen, Tamura and Seiwa are an "idiot couple" who still act like newlyweds, even seven years later.